albar965/littlenavmap-manual/en/MENUS.md

 #### Import Garmin GTN {#userdata-menu-import-garmin-gtn}

-Reads user defined waypoints from the Garmin `user.wpt` file.
+Reads user-defined waypoints from the Garmin `user.wpt` file.
 Refer to the manual of the Garmin unit you are using for more information about format and file location.

 The imported userpoints are of type `Waypoint` ![Waypoint](../images/icons/userpoint_Waypoint.png "Waypoint") which can be changed after import using the bulk edit functionality.